Supporting Documentation of Disability:

 - What are any equally effective alternatives if a student’s first request cannot be provided?

 3. What if I don’t have documentation or have difficulty getting it?
 Please meet with Disability Services.
 We can assist in professional referrals or provide appropriate next steps.
 At times, Disability Services may provide accommodations for temporary disability for a limited time until more formal documentation can be obtained or other appropriate options are implemented.
 We evaluate each student request on a case by case basis.

 4. Provide information early when possible.
 Accommodations are not required to be retroactively applied; therefore, posted grades on exams, papers, projects or in overall classes are not changed after the fact.
 Connecting with our office late in the semester may limit what accommodations are provided, but we’ll work with each student individually.

 5. Documentation does not guarantee the requested accommodation.
-At times, care providers may not have the full scope of the collegiate experience and may recommend things without this scope in mind.
+At times, care providers may not have the full scope of the collegiate experience and make recommendations without this scope in mind.
 An interactive process between Disability Services, the student, faculty or other staff members is essential in determining what is reasonable.

 7. The documentation provided is specific to Macalester and may not be sufficient for other schools, study away environments or high stakes testing (GRE, LSAT, etc).
 Additional information may be required for these experiences.
 Documentation for housing requests or Assistance Animals (ESAs) may require additional information and complying with specific deadlines to ensure

 If you have a question regarding the required documentation or need information about a disability that is not listed, please contact Disability Services at 651-696-6974.